ljw1004/vbspec/vb/conversions.md

 Class and interface types can be cast to and from any interface type.
 Conversions between a type and an interface type only succeed at run time if the actual types involved have an inheritance or implementation relationship.
 Because an interface type will always contain an instance of a type that derives from `Object`, an interface type can also always be cast to and from `Object`.

-> __Annotation__
-> It is not an error to convert a `NotInheritable` classes to and from interfaces that it does not implement because classes that represent COM classes may have interface implementations that are not known until run time.
+__Note.__ It is not an error to convert a `NotInheritable` classes to and from interfaces that it does not implement because classes that represent COM classes may have interface implementations that are not known until run time.

 If a reference conversion fails at run time, a `System.InvalidCastException` exception is thrown.